prateeksha29/Actor-Critic-Implementation/README.md

-# Actor-Critic-TF
+# Actor-Critic-Cartpole
-Implementing the Actor Critic algorithm using tensorflow.
+Implementing the Actor Critic Reinforcement learning algorithm using tensorflow to play cartpole